 As World War II raged on the Soviet Union desperately called for Great Britain and the US to open a second front in the west.
 Eventually the allies agreed which culminated in the historic event now known as D-Day.
 The world may know of the event, but not nearly as many know the exact D-Day casualties by beach.

 Ever since the fall of France and evacuation at Dunkirk in 1940, there had been no front in Western Europe.
 The allies deemed it would be too costly to attempt to reopen a front there, and instead focused on the invasion of North Africa and Italy.
-By 1943, the decision was made to invade Western Europe at the Trident Conference.
+By 1943, the decision was made to invade Western Europe at the Tehran Conference.

 The Germans were expecting an allied invasion at some point, but did not know where they would strike.
 In response they built the “Atlantic Wall”: a series of thousands of fortifications from Spain to Norway.

-The casualties at Omaha Beach were more than all four other beaches combined and the horrors served as the basis for the opening scene of Saving Private Ryan.
+The casualties at Omaha Beach were more than all four other beaches combined and the horrors served as the basis for the opening scene of the movie, Saving Private Ryan.

-Tactically speaking D-Day was a complete failure.
-The allies failed to meet any of their main objectives on day 1.
+Tactically speaking the allies failed to meet any of their main objectives on D-Day.
 However, the most important fact is that they were able to establish a tenuous foothold in Western Europe.